yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 ### Customer situation

 Fabrikam Medical Conferences provides conference web site services tailored to the medical community.
 They started out 10 years ago building a few conference sites for a small conference organizer.
-Since then, word of mouth has spread and Fabrikam Medical Conferences is now a well known industry brand.
+Since then, word of mouth has spread, and Fabrikam Medical Conferences is now a well-known industry brand.
 They now handle over 100 conferences per year and growing.

 Medical conferences are typically low budget web sites as the conferences are usually between 100 to only 1500 attendees at the high end.
 At the same time, the conference owners have significant customization and change demands that require turnaround on a dime to the live sites.
 These changes can impact various aspects of the system from UI through to back end, including conferences registration and payment terms.